American Lung Association Public Policy Agenda: 116th Congress (2019-2020)

-The American Lung Association recognizes that influencing public policy—as reflected in legislation and regulation—at all levels of government is key to achieving its mission: To save lives by improving lung health and preventing lung disease.
+The American Lung Association recognizes that influencing public policy—through legislation and regulation—at all levels of government is key to achieving its mission: To save lives by improving lung health and preventing lung disease.

 Based on the American Lung Association Public Policy Positions, the Public Policy Agenda is designed to highlight the top priorities for the American Lung Association's federal advocacy efforts.
-State and local advocacy efforts will continue with full support from the National Office.
+In addition, the American Lung Association engages robust public policy advocacy at the state and local level.

 - Support coverage for and defend access to guidelines-based lung cancer screening;

-- Increase funding for research, prevention, diagnosis, treatment and cures for all lung diseases including asthma, COPD, idiopathic pulmonary fibrosis, influenza, lung cancer and tuberculosis;
+- Increase funding for research, prevention, diagnosis, interventions, treatment and cures for all lung diseases including asthma, COPD, pulmonary fibrosis, influenza, lung cancer and tuberculosis;

 - Increase funding for lung-related behavioral and environmental research and research training;